LucDuponcheelAtGitHub/PSBP/README.md

 ### `class Conditional`

 Programs can be combined to consume sum values.
-Only the left one and its effects or the right one and its effects is used.
+Only the left one and its side effects or the right one and its side effects is used.
 We define programs that consume sum values in a formal way by defining `class Conditional`.

 ```lean
 class Conditional